By Kerry Martin Millan

 I knew I had a gift, but at this moment I couldn’t see it.
 It was wrapped in cotton wool.
 No, I’d say bubble wrap, straw and extra plastic.

-I had written one piece that had been published, but it took me so long and I kept getting rejected afterward.
-“Nothing but luck,” inner voices chided.
 At this moment I was terrified.
 I didn’t even attempt to undo the packaging.
 I chose the safety of underachievement instead – boring jobs, boring social life, boring bank account.

 I stayed in terrible, toxic, low skilled jobs where I was bullied non-stop.
 Why was I so gullible?
 Why was I so bad at reading social cues?
 Meanwhile my comedic nemesis’ face could be seen stuck up around the workspaces I patrolled as a lowly office security guard.